Smart Spending

 • Active entertainment: Streaming services you use weekly

 If you are also working to pay down debt, redirecting even $50 per month in canceled subscriptions toward a high-interest balance makes a measurable difference.
+Your debt-to-income ratio (DTI), a figure lenders use to assess creditworthiness alongside your FICO Score, improves when fixed monthly outflows drop.
 Read our guide on whether to pay off debt first or build an emergency fund to see how even small monthly savings reshape your financial timeline.

 What to Watch Out For